 Today, the port supports around 8,000 jobs and serve a population of nearly 800,000.
 Its main cargoes are imported essential goods (electrical, fuel, gas, furniture, cement, bitumen) and exports (local agricultural products and minerals).
 In financial year 2016-2017, the port handled nearly AUD 8 billion in shipping trade.

-The port is Australia's largest exporter of minerals (copper, zinc, lead) as well as sugar, it serve over 20 direct shipping lines, offers over 40 services and links Australia with 136 international cargo ports.
+The port is Australia's largest exporter of minerals (copper, zinc, lead) as well as sugar, it serves over 20 direct shipping lines, offers over 40 services and links Australia with 136 international cargo ports.

-- Port Townsville's main imports include cars, tyres, general cargo, cement, sulphuric acid, fertilisers, minerals (copper, nickel, zinc, copper anode), petroleum products, gas, sulphur, TEU containers (furniture, electrical and household goods, clothing, construction materials).
+Port's main imports include cars, tyres, general cargo, cement, sulphuric acid, fertilisers, minerals (copper, nickel, zinc, copper anode), petroleum products, gas, sulphur, TEU containers (furniture, electrical and household goods, clothing, construction materials).

-- The port's main exports are sugar, molasses, coke, tallow (animal fat), timber, fertilisers, TEU containers, live cattle, reefer containers (refrigerated meat), minerals (magnetite, copper, lead, zinc, zinc ferrite and oxide, silver), bulk cargo (sand, gravel), project cargo.
+Port's main exports are sugar, molasses, coke, tallow (animal fat), timber, fertilisers, TEU containers, live cattle, reefer containers (refrigerated meat), minerals (magnetite, copper, lead, zinc, zinc ferrite and oxide, silver), bulk cargo (sand, gravel), project cargo.

-- In November 2017, the port authority introduced a new welcome uniform for the cruise ship tourists welcoming staff.
+In November 2017, the port authority introduced a new welcome uniform for the cruise ship tourists welcoming staff.
 The new uniform's design features silk panels and blue (tropics-themed) scarves.
 The "cruise ship uniforms" are designed by local designers and will be updated each year.

-- In 2018, for the first time ever, P&O Cruises Australia partially homeported the Pacific Eden ship in Townsville QLD.
+Season 2018 started on Nov 29 with the 2016-built top luxury ship Seabourn Encore.
+In 2018, for the first time ever, P&O Cruises Australia partially homeported Pacific Eden in Townsville QLD.
 The vessel was officially based in Cairns QLD, for a total of 10 roundtrips.
 The partial turnaround in Townsville was scheduled for September 7 (2018), allowing some local residents (around 400 passengers) to embark or disembark here.

-In December 2017, Port Townsville received government's approval to invest AUD 27,3 million into new gantry cranes and improvements of its cargo handling infrastructure.
+In December 2017, Port Townsville received QLD government's approval to invest AUD 27,3 million into new gantry cranes and improvements of its cargo handling infrastructure.
 The project will develop local jobs and increase the efficiency of the container terminal and all cargo berths.

-- The port development plan ("Townsville Port Expansion Project") also included AUD193 million for Channel Capacity Upgrade - widening the port's navigational channels in order to allow access to larger sized vessels (container ships and bulk cargo carriers).
+By this project, the new "Berth 4" (opened in 2018, project cost AUD 40,7 million) will serve as multi-use dock, Terminal's additional storage capacity and improved infrastructure will further ensure the port's growth in shipping traffic and cargo handling capacity.
+The port development plan ("Townsville Port Expansion Project") also included AUD193 million for Channel Capacity Upgrade - widening the port's navigational channels in order to allow access to larger sized vessels (container ships and bulk cargo carriers).

-Townsville Port Authority also manages Port Lucinda (approx 100 km / 60 ml north of Townsville), which main export is raw sugar.
+Townsville Port Authority also manages Port Lucinda (approx 100 km / 60 mi north of Townsville), which main export is raw sugar.
 The port has sugar cargo handling and storage facilities and 1 trestle jetty (conveyor) that runs out to an open sea berth fitted with shiploader.
 The jetty is one of the world's longest (5,6 km / 3,5 ml) - travel time 22 min from the sugar storage sheds to the berth.
 Port Lucinda sugar terminal is operated by the company Lucinda Bulk Sugar Terminal (subsidiary of Queensland Sugar Ltd).

 Port Townsville cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Townsville, Queensland Australia.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.